MOZGIII/avahi-publishd/README.md

 ## Usage

-Write the list of domains to publish to `/etc/avahi-subdomains/subdomains`.
+Write the list of subdomains to publish to `/etc/avahi-publishd/subdomains` and FQDNs to `/etc/avahi-publishd/fqdns`.

-Run `systemctl enable --now avahi-subdomains`.
+Run `systemctl enable --now avahi-publishd`.